 Over the past couple of days there have been news stories about a vulnerability in Java which is apparently being exploited in an effort to steal identities.
-The situation isn’t entirely clear to me and details change rapidly, but currently the Department of Homeland Security recommends that people disable the Java web browser plug-in, for each of their web browsers.
+The situation is not entirely clear to me and details change rapidly, but currently the Department of Homeland Security recommends that people disable the Java web browser plug-in, for each of their web browsers.

 According to this article from ZDNet, Apple has already sent out an automatic update which effectively disables the Java web browser plug-in for Macs running OS X Lion (10.7) and OS X Mountain Lion (10.8).
 That said, it can’t hurt to follow the instructions below to double-check your Mac’s configuration.